-

 S-211-SST), or

-- The county's Certificate of Exempt Status (CES) number.
+- The county or city's Certificate of Exempt Status (CES) number.

-A county does not need a CES number to make purchases exempt from tax.
-However, they may apply for a CES using
+A Wisconsin county or city does not need a CES number to make purchases exempt from tax.
+However, they may apply for a CES number using

 Publication 209,